Aqua Stressed in Mega City, A Road to Prevent

-Water is essential to health, agriculture, energy, science, industry, transportation, and recreation- In short, to human existence- water is an incredible complex matter, at once political, economic, legal, social and ecological in its nature.
-For any region water fixed its national plan, domestic and external policies of the region’s principle actors.
+Joni Alam: Water is essential to health, agriculture, energy, science, industry, transportation, and recreation- In short, to human existence- water is an incredibly complex matter, at once political, economic, legal, social and ecological in its nature.
+For any region, water fixed its national plan, domestic and external policies of the region’s principal actors.
 As water shortages occur and full utilization is reached these policies tend to be framed more and more in zero-sum terms, adding to the probability of discord.
-Foremost water supply of a country is used for its city men although the water supply and resource of a city is limited.
+The foremost water supply of a country is used for its city men although the water supply and resources of a city are limited.

 Bangladesh is home to 2.15% of the world’s population, and merely .24% of water resources.
 The country is almost entirely dependent on cross-boundary water flows for its supply.

-We have seen most of the times, poor people like women, stand up with their empty jar in the open place for getting water and it happens sometimes by the children bring out a silent procession with pitcher in the capital demanding smooth water supply.
-None of them are concern about purity of the water.
+We have seen most of the times, poor people like women, stand up with their empty jar in the open place for getting water and it happens sometimes by the children bring out a silent procession with a pitcher in the capital demanding smooth water supply.
+None of them are concern about the purity of the water.
 They only know, they have to survive their lives through that water.
-The city dwellers are depended on readymade water rather than natural water instead of having the huge source of natural water, because this water is being polluted and used improper ways.
+The city dwellers are dependent on readymade water rather than natural water instead of having a huge source of natural water because this water is being polluted and used improper ways.
 It is happening, of course, for the lack of taking adequate steps of proper authority.

-It should be acknowledged that the one of the causes of water crisis is of course the continuously growing population of the city.
+It should be acknowledged that one of the causes of the water crisis is, of course, the continuously growing population of the city.
 Development of utility services has to assume a stable population, if population swells continuously, infrastructural facilities will be bitterly challenged to match up.
-The daily requirement of water in the city is 200 crore litres whereas WASA can supply at best 180 crore litres.
-As WASW’s main source is ground water, ground water table keeps falling with obvious risk to the environment.
+The daily requirement of water in the city is 200 crore liters whereas WASA can supply at best 180 crore liters.
+As WASW’s main source is groundwater, the groundwater table keeps falling with an obvious risk to the environment.

-In Bangladesh, Dhaka (capital) is most densely city with 12.8 million populations according to the official estimation but unofficial estimate put this figure closer to 15 million, including 3.4 million living in slums.
+In Bangladesh, Dhaka (capital) is the densest city with 12.8 million populations according to the official estimation but an unofficial estimate put this figure closer to 15 million, including 3.4 million living in slums.
 Another 300,000 to 400,000 people migrate to the city each year, which has witnessed a four-fold increase in its population in the last 25 years.
 According to the World Bank, the mega-city has the highest population growth in the world.

 The city requires 2.2 billion liters a day, but can only produce 1.9 to 2 billion water while almost water comes out from ground resource.
-Specialist warns authority’s for it’s over dependency on ground water and suggest to usage the surface water.
-Dhaka City is located on the flat delta of three major international rivers; the city is surround by a network of rivers; the Buriganga to the south-west, the Turag to the north-west the Balu to the north-east and the Shitalakhya to the south. and it has been seriously damaged by flood of river overflow and heavy rainfall in the rainy season.
+Specialist warns authority’s for its over-dependency on groundwater and suggest to usage the surface water.
+Dhaka City is located on the flat delta of three major international rivers; the city is surrounded by a network of rivers; the Buriganga to the south-west, the Turag to the north-west the Balu to the north-east and the Shitalakhya to the south. and it has been seriously damaged by the flood of river overflow and heavy rainfall in the rainy season.
 Dhaka receives about 2,000 mm of rainfall annually, of which almost 80% falls during the monsoon.
-Floods are one of the main natural hazards affecting the city and are associated with river water overflow and rain water stagnation.
+Floods are one of the main natural hazards affecting the city and are associated with river water overflow and rainwater stagnation.

-This water crisis creates a panic situation in the world largest mega city.
-Over 7,000 children die from diarrhoea every year in Bangladesh and water-related diseases cause nearly a quarter of all deaths.
+This water crisis creates a panic situation in the world’s largest megacity.
+Over 7,000 children die from diarrhea every year in Bangladesh and water-related diseases cause nearly a quarter of all deaths.
 (Water aid annual report 2013-14)

 Water-related improvements are crucial to meet the Millennium Development Goals, reduce child mortality, and improve health and nutritional status in a sustainable way.
 In addition, they induce multiple social and economic benefits, adding importantly to enhanced well-being.
-It’s very important to create a well planning and good management to reduce water crisis.
-It’s needed to trace a forecasting project line about total water demand and area based demand of Dhaka city by estimating projected population growth and projected economic development and also forecasting water supply by estimating Rainfall projection, surface water projection and ground water projection.
-Bangladesh government not yet pegged a water police while many developing countries like Sri-lanka, Indonesia, Malaysia are cajoling the advantage of national water police.
-Ironically Bangladesh is lower land country and we call our country mother of river but we are immersed in water crisis not shortage of water but improper regulation and pie situation in water authority.
+It’s very important to create well planning and good management to reduce the water crisis.
+It’s needed to trace a forecasting project line about total water demand and area-based demand of Dhaka city by estimating projected population growth and projected economic development and also forecasting water supply by estimating Rainfall projection, surface water projection, and groundwater projection.
+Bangladesh’s government not yet pegged water police while many developing countries like Sri Lanka, Indonesia, Malaysia are cajoling the advantage of national water police.
+Ironically Bangladesh is a lower land country and we call our country mother of the river but we are immersed in a water crisis, not a shortage of water but improper regulation and pie situation in water authority.

-The drainage system of Dhaka city is heavily depended on water level of peripheral river systems. .
+The drainage system of Dhaka city is heavily dependent on the water level of peripheral river systems.
 During most of the monsoon period, the water level of the river remains higher than the water level inside the city area.
-Hence, draining of water by gravity flow is not always possible.
+Hence, the draining of water by gravity flow is not always possible.

 Stronger action is needed now.
 Government steps in addressing this problem to date have been inadequate.
-Water problems stem mostly from an over-dependence on ground water and the World Bank notes that the city obtains most of its water from over-exploited aquifers.
-Initiatives to cut the dependency and increase use of surface water should have been taken much earlier.
-We have to use surface water to take by purifying and in this regard industrial attitude must be change to pollute water.
+Water problems stem mostly from an over-dependence on groundwater and the World Bank notes that the city obtains most of its water from over-exploited aquifers.
+Initiatives to cut the dependency and increase the use of surface water should have been taken much earlier.
+We have to use surface water to take by purifying and in this regard industrial attitude must be changed to pollute water.

 Overall, we should conscious to waste the water.
 Our government should take a hard step to control this situation in this city for the betterment of city dwellers.

-(The writer is a lecturer of Mathmatics of Comilla University.
+(The writer is a lecturer of Mathematics of Comilla University.
 He can be reached at email: email@example.com)